Australian Shepherd VS Border Collie

 Temperament and Lifestyle Fit

 Beyond physical traits, the temperament profiles of the Australian Shepherd and Border Collie reveal which breed integrates more naturally into your daily life.
 Both breeds share an energy level of 5/5, meaning exercise demands are comparable.
-For trainability, the Australian Shepherd scores 5/5 versus 2/5 for the Border Collie, making it generally easier to train for first-time owners.
+Both breeds are equally trainable at 5/5.

 Cost of Ownership